Bombala Shire

-The last mayor of Bombala Shire Council was Cr.
-Bob Stewart, an unaligned politician.
+The last mayor of Bombala Shire Council was Bob Stewart, an unaligned politician.

 Council

 Current composition and election method

 Prior to its dissolution, the Bombala Council was composed of seven councillors elected proportionally as one entire ward.
 All councillors were elected for a fixed four-year term of office.
 The mayor was elected by the councillors at the first meeting of the council.
 The most recent election was held on 8 September 2012, and the last makeup of the council was as follows: